top of page

 Generating Heat

 • Propane heater: When I asked around, the consensus was not to bring an electric heater.
-They pull too much power and are exceedingly dangerous if you have a tent made of manmade materials.
-However, if you have a tent made from natural materials, a vehicle, or a trailer, a propane heater is great - for safety reasons, it is highly recommended that you get a carbon monoxide detector to go with it.
+They pull too much power and are exceedingly dangerous if you have a tent made of man made materials.
+However, if you have a tent made from natural materials, a vehicle, or a trailer, a propane heater is great.
+For safety reasons, it is highly recommended that you get a carbon monoxide detector to go with it.

 • Electric blanket: For those with regular tents or car camping, electric blankets are a great way to get comfy.
 Many camps are happy to provide power for those who have lower power needs, or you could invest in a small generator.
 Be careful to check that the generator is safe for your blanket, and plug it into a surge protector so it doesn't get fried by the odd power surge.